hdShang/arxiv-daily/docs/cs-AI/2025-09-14/papers/250919330v2-libemer-a-novel-benchmark-and-algorithms-library-for-eeg-based-multi.md

 ---
 layout: default
-title: LibEMER: A novel benchmark and algorithms library for EEG-based Multimodal Emotion Recognition
+title: "LibEMER: A novel benchmark and algorithms library for EEG-based Multimodal Emotion Recognition"
 ---

 # LibEMER: A novel benchmark and algorithms library for EEG-based Multimodal Emotion Recognition